alorence/django-modern-rpc/docs/source/quickstart.rst

 That's all !
 ============

-Your application is ready to receive XML-RPC or JSON-RPC call.
+Your application is ready to receive XML-RPC or JSON-RPC calls.
 The entry point URL is ``http://yourwebsite.com/rpc/`` but you can customize it to fit your needs.